lokesh/lokesh-dhakar/src/places.md

 # Brainstorming

-- Create a venue component
-- Use full state name in location dropdown
 - Shorten and/or merge category names?
 - In group view: on hover, highlight other options
 - Add first Boolean in data to indicate first check-in.